 - a.
-Endorse the content of this report (including Attachments); - b.
-Agree that pursuant to s155(2)(b) and 155(3) of the LGA, the proposed bylaw is not inconsistent with NZBORA; - c.
-Adopt the proposal and the draft bylaw for the purposes of public consultation; and - d.
-Approve the commencement of the special consultative procedure in relation to the proposal in accordance with s83(1) of the LGA.
+Endorse the content of the Council officer's report (Doc 1417631) (including Attachment 1 Statement of Proposal). - b.
+Agree that pursuant to s155(2)(b) and 155(3) of the LGA, the proposed bylaw is not inconsistent with the New Zealand Bill of Rights Act 1990 (NZBORA). - c.
+Adopt the proposal and the draft Integrated Trade Waste and Wastewater Bylaw for the purposes of public consultation Attachment 2. - d.
+Approve the commencement of the special consultative procedure in accordance with s83(1) of the LGA in relation to the proposal.